0xd3d5ec/r3dscr1pts/README.md

 A script that saves time when doing recon for sub domains of a selected target(s).

 ## Tools
 File <code>tools.txt</code> contains tools for pentesting and other tasks.
+You can use command:<code>sudo pacman -S - < tools.txt</code> to install all the tools in the file.